data-edu/data-science-in-education/_book/07-wt-ed-ds-pipeline.md

 format.

 To learn a little more about `mutate()`, try the example below, where we create a new dataframe called "df".
-A data frame is a two-dimensional structure that stores tables with a header and data rows.
-Each cell in a data frame stores values.
+A data frame is a two-dimensional structure that stores tables.
+The table has a header and data rows and each cell stores values.

 We fill this dataframe with two columns: "male" and "female."
 Each column has only one value, and that value is 5.
 In the second part of the code, we add a `total_students` column by adding the number of `male` students and `female` students.

-Note that we create the dataset with "tibble."
-A tibble is a special type of data frame that makes working with the {tidyverse} a little easier.
+Note that we create the dataset with `tibble()`, which is from the {tibble} package included in the tidyverse.
+A tibble is a special type of data frame that makes working with the tidy data a little easier.
 More information is available in R for Data Science [@grolemund2018].

 ```r